Special Educational Services

 Why Special Educational Services?

-A child with learning difficulties or attention problems may need some modification to a standard curriculum.
+A child with learning difficulties, attention problems, or medical challenges may need some modification to a standard curriculum.
 Sometimes these can be minor adaptations, such as presenting lessons orally.
-Sometimes a different book format may be required.

 For the homeschooling parent, designing such a curriculum can be a real challenge.
-While a parent may be knowledgeable about a child’s learning style, the parent may not know where to find appropriate materials to satisfy the academic requirement as well as fit the child’s learning needs.
+While a parent may be knowledgeable about a child’s learning style, it is not always easy to find materials that meet academic standards and also fit the child’s unique needs.
+However, this challenge sets the stage for exploring practical strategies and resources that can make the process more manageable.

-The Special Educational Services department at Seton works to help children with a range of difficulties, such as Attention Deficit, Down syndrome, and dyslexia.
+The Special Educational Services department at Seton works to help children with a range of difficulties, such as Autism, ADHD, Down syndrome, and Dyslexia.

 Enrollment in the Special Educational Services Department

-In order to have the special curriculum designed and also continued counseling with our staff throughout the year, then an additional fee is required: $185 for grades K – 5 and $260 for grades 6 – 12.
+In order to have the special curriculum designed and also continued counseling with our staff throughout the year, an additional fee is required: $185 for grades K – 5 and $260 for grades 6 – 12.
 We only provide our materials to students enrolled in the Special Educational Services department.
-From time to time, a waiting list does exist.
-The number of students to be accepted in the Special Educational Services department is limited by the number of qualified personnel at Seton who can service them.

 Meet the Special Educational Services Staff